jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 uploaded libraries to identify possible malware.
-When malicious packages are found, they often consist of information stealers (shocker).Figure 44\.
-Percentage of stealer postings without major social media accounts listedOf course, simply uploading a package is not enough, it still requires someone to download it.80 Figure 45 captures some of the more popular approaches
+When malicious packages are found, they often consist of information stealers (shocker).
+Of course, simply uploading a package is not enough, it still requires someone to download it.80 Figure 45 captures some of the more popular approaches